peilun-he/PDSim/README.md

 multiple realisations from the same set of parameters.
 Once clicking it, PDSim will get another set of random noises, so the futures price will change as well.
-This button is not compulsory if users only need one realisations.
+This button is not compulsory if users only need one realisation.
 The data will updated automatically when you change any parameters.

 ![](figures/SS3.png)